-It’s also important to keep in mind that not everyone who consumes your free content will be ready to buy from you right away.
+It’s also important to remember that not everyone who consumes your free content will be ready to buy from you immediately.
 So building brand value and trust with them is critical for having people come back for more.

 5 Examples of valuable free content

 The key is to create great content because the reality is that there’s a tonne of content being published online every single day – so it’s super competitive, so you want to stand out.
 The good news is that very little content is actually great.

 Here are some examples of valuable lead magnet content that I’ve created as well as others that I’ve seen online: (can you spot how many of these are “zero-click content”?)

 How to Create a Case Study That Converts

 I first heard the term “read magnet” from training that I purchased from Jill and Josh Stanton of Screw The Nine to Five.

 A read magnet is basically a lead magnet without the opt-in requirement.
 The goal with a read magnet is to provide something that you would normally offer as a lead magnet and give it away for free (without asking for an email address).

 Because the goal is to get people to read your content and see you as an expert in your field.
 You can also offer a relevant content upgrade/opt-in inside your read magnet (related to the problem your read magnet is helping solve).

 If a reader enjoys reading your content, they’ll be more likely to opt into your email list or purchase a product or service from you down the road. (hello zero-click content!)